dakalab/bootup/README.md

 ## Prerequisites

-This project uses compose format version 3.7, so it requires Docker Engine 18.06.0+ and docker-compose 1.22.0+.
+This project uses compose format version 3.7 which requires Docker Engine 18.06.0+ and docker-compose 1.22.0+.

 ## Getting started